top of page

 Regional Airport (LSE)

-LADCO helped host a meeting with area businesses on February 29, 2024, to discuss air services at the La Crosse Regional Airport (LSE).
+LADCO helped host a meeting with area businesses earlier this year to discuss air services at the La Crosse Regional Airport (LSE).
 Read below for additional resources.

 • LSE Business Meeting Presentation.
 JD Roberts, Airport Business Manager at LSE, presented at the February 29th meeting on Delta's departure, its importance to the business community, and airline opportunities for the future.
 For the full presentation, click here

 • LSE Survey Results.
-LADCO helped distribute a survey to leisure travelers with results from nearly 2,000 respondents.
+LADCO helped distribute a survey to leisure travelers, which had results from nearly 2,000 respondents.
 The purpose of this survey was to help LSE better understand consumer preferences.
 For a summary of the survey responses, click here

 Meeting image.jpg